Vision Consultant

 I also have conversational-level New Zealand Sign Language (NZSL), supporting clearer communication with members of the Deaf and hard-of-hearing community.

-I am proud to offer specialist Irlen Syndrome assessment and treatment across Northland, NZ, from Wellsford to Cape Reinga.
-As the only registered Irlen Diagnostician licensed to practice in this region, I am passionate about helping individuals who struggle with visual processing differences and light sensitivity.
+I am proud to offer assessments and intervention for Irlen Syndrome assessment Northland, NZ, from Wellsford to Cape Reinga.
+As the only Irlen Diagnostician in this region, I am passionate about helping individuals who struggle with visual processing differences and light sensitivity.
 Irlen Syndrome is often misdiagnosed as dyslexia, ADHD, or other visual processing difficulties, which is why a thorough assessment by a qualified professional is so important.

 I find it incredibly rewarding to help people experience clear, comfortable vision — often for the first time — and to improve reading, learning, work performance, and overall quality of life.